 This way you can easily determine the measurement by looking at your digital screen just like every other measurement.
 This measurement feature is highly essential especially in designing a building scale for larger items as well as working with small objects.

-You can do the different measurement in combination with any of the measuring choices already mentioned.
-Difference measurement simply provides you with the difference between the dimensions of various objects.
+You can do the different measurements in combination with any of the measuring choices already mentioned.
+The difference measurement simply provides you with the difference between the dimensions of various objects.

 In order to carry out a difference measurement, the first step is to close the calipers and press the zero button.
 It’s just like the other measurement processes.
 Next, using any of the measurement methods already mentioned in this post, take your first measurement.

 Next, press the zero button without closing or moving the calipers at all.
 Then measure the second object using any of the methods already discussed.